csswizardry/csswizardry.github.com/speaking.md

 ## Invite to Speak

 I would absolutely love to speak at your conference!
-However, I do just have a few questions to make the whole process a lot simpler and upfront for everyone involved.
-If you could [fire me an email](/contact/#so-you-want-to-send-me-an-email) answering as many of the below as possible, I’d be really grateful.
-If you don’t have answers to everything just yet, please don’t worry—this is just a rough starting point, not a test.
-Please also remember that **there is no right or wrong answer** to any of these questions.
+To make the process simpler and more transparent for everyone, please [email me](/contact/#so-you-want-to-send-me-an-email) with as many of the answers below as possible.

+Don’t worry if you can’t answer everything yet.
+This is a rough starting point, not a test, and **there is no right or wrong answer**.

 * **When and where is your conference?** I once [travelled 12,000 miles](https://www.google.co.uk/search?q=distance+leeds+to+wellington) to give a talk; I’m not afraid of a commute.
-* **How many attendees do you expect to have?** Rough figures or previous sizes are perfectly fine.
+* **How many attendees do you expect?** Rough figures or numbers from previous events are perfectly fine.
-* **What kind of audience do you have?** It helps to know what the audience will be like (e.g. mainly front-end developers, mainly designers, etc.).
+* **Who is the audience?** For example, are they mainly front-end developers or designers?
-* **Which other speakers have you approached?** It helps to be aware of any other speakers who run the risk of delivering similar talks.
+* **Which other speakers have you approached?** This helps me avoid covering the same ground as another speaker.
-* **How long does the talk need to be?** Do you have a set talk duration?
-45 minutes is usually ideal.
+* **How long should the talk be?** If you don’t have a set duration, 45 minutes is usually ideal.
-* **Do you have any specific AV limitations?** I prefer to use headset or lapel microphone, and would definitely rather use my own laptop to present from.
+* **Do you have any specific audiovisual (AV) limitations?** I prefer a headset or lapel microphone and would definitely rather present from my own laptop.
 * **Do you cover speaker expenses?** Flights, hotels, train journeys, etc.
-* **What kind of talk would you like?** I usually give technical talks (CSS architecture, performance, etc.), but am open to discussing other topics.
+* **What kind of talk would you like?** I usually give technical talks about CSS architecture or performance, but I’m open to other topics.
-* **Do you require a brand new talk?** Writing talks takes a lot of time and
-  effort: forewarned is forearmed.
+* **Do you need a brand-new talk?** Writing a talk takes a lot of time and effort, so forewarned is forearmed.
-* **When can I start publicising your event?** Do you want to keep the lineup quiet for a while, or can I add your event to my speaking list immediately?
+* **When can I publicise your event?** Should I keep the lineup quiet, or can I add your event to my speaking list immediately?
-* **How much does a ticket cost for attendees?** I like to have a rough idea of the cost of the event if possible.
+* **How much does an attendee ticket cost?** A rough figure is fine.
-* **Do you plan to compensate speakers?** I usually charge a fee to speak, however its value is open to discussion for indie and non-profit events.
+* **Do you plan to pay speakers?** I usually charge a fee to speak, but I’m open to discussing the amount for indie and non-profit events.

-### What’s in It for You?

-I will help to promote and publicise your event.
-I will endeavour to make myself available to attendees for the entire duration of the event.
-I will attend all social activities surrounding the event.
-I will deliver a quality talk of practical relevance.
-I will gladly allow you to record and distribute my talk.
+### What I’ll Bring to Your Event

+If I speak at your event, I will:

+* help promote and publicise it;
+* make myself available to attendees throughout the event;
+* attend all social activities around the event;
+* deliver a quality talk with practical relevance; and
+* gladly allow you to record and distribute my talk.

 [I hold myself to a high
 standard](/2016/06/speakers-checklist-before-and-after-your-talk/).